adriant19/plotly-crypto-app/README.md

 -----------------

 - Variety of coins that were scraped, to be included as a multi-select filter to provide users with the ability to filter out specific coins to be viewed/compared.
+- To implement a 'Refresh' button feature instead of re-scraping upon every action (this would simplify the interaction and unnecessity to submit requests).